vimtaai/book-javascript/docs/1-basics/2-javascript-basics/4-error-handling.md

 }
 ```

 In a complex application error handling can be further improved by creating custom error types to differentiate between various kinds of errors.
 Defining a new class that extends the `Error` class can be used to create specific error types with custom behavior.
-If the `constructor` is defined of the new error type, it must call the `super()` method at the start of the `constructor` with the error message passed to it.
+If the `constructor` method is defined of the new error type, it must call the `super()` method at the start of the `constructor` with the error message passed to it.

 ```js
 class ValidationError extends Error {